boribong/boribong.github.io/_posts/2017-04-28-Happy-Professors.md

 tags: [pfp-s17]
 ---

-I was interested in this article published in Chronicle about how to have (happy professors)[http://www.chronicle.com/article/Want-Happier-Professors-Try/239952].
+I was interested in this article published in Chronicle about how to have [happy professors](http://www.chronicle.com/article/Want-Happier-Professors-Try/239952).
 The article spoke about a study that surveyed over 3,000 recently tenured associate professors to determine what they found important in being committed to their institution.
 Their results showed that a supportive and caring environment was crucial to their appeasement.
 The results were summed as followed:

 >Organizations that cultivate a climate of support will, on average, exhibit higher levels of commitment than those that focus on external policies and procedures